-2) Evaluation by using SNR: It is difficult to demonstrate conclusively the superiority of the proposed enhancement method purely by the above visual inspection.
-In this subsection, we compute the signal to noise ratio (SNR): $SNR = 10 \log{10}(m_n/m_b) dB$ , where $m_n$ and $m_b$ are the mean pixel intensity of the nerves and the mean pixel intensity of the background respectively.
+2) Evaluation by using SNR: It is difficult to demonstrate conclusively the superiority of the enhancement method purely by the above visual inspection.
+In this subsection, we compute the signal to noise ratio (SNR): $SNR = 10 \log{10}(m_n/m_b) dB$, where m_n and m_b are the mean pixel intensity of the nerves and the mean pixel intensity of the background respectively.
 As aforementioned, the nerve fibres have been manually traced, and we define the regions after a disk-shaped dilation operation on the manual traced fibres with a radius (r) of 5 and 9 pixels, respectively, as the background.
-Fig. 8 illustrates an example of these background http://imed.nimte.ac.cn/
+Fig. 8 illustrates an example of these background regions (green label) in an original and enhanced image.